12 Best Poodle Mixes for Families & Kids [2025 Guide]

-By Mawoo Pets · 2 Aug · 11 min read
+By Mawoo Pets Editorial Staff · 11 min read

 Have you been thinking about adding a new furry family member to your household?
-If you have kiddos, you’re probably taking some extra time considering what type of dog would fit in best with your family–and focusing especially on Poodle mix breeds!
+If you have kiddos, you’re probably taking some extra time to consider what type of dog would fit in best with your lifestyle — and you’re likely focusing on Poodle mix breeds for a reason.

 Do Poodle Mixes Make Good Family Pets?